 Accordingly, the parties to a joint check agreement can write the agreement any way they want.
 While this sounds nice and flexible, the result is that the industry is flooded with a ton of sample joint check agreements, and each of the samples would have sometimes significantly different effect.

-Beware the Joint Check Rule
+Beware of the Joint Check Rule

 The “joint check rule” means that whenever an owner or a general contractor issues a joint check to a subcontractor and the subcontractor’s material supplier, the material supplier endorsing and depositing the joint check is certifying that it has been paid all amounts due up to the date of the joint check.